rfloarea/bookmark-landing-page/README.md

 - Debugging is fun.
 - Restructuring code is fun.
 - Including cute little comments in the code as landmarks is fun.
+- Thinking through the data structure I want is very important.
+I could have saved many key strokes if I had done more design/planning.

 TODO